elitalon/elitalon.github.io/_posts/2016-02-20-the-real-value-of-fastlane.md

 However, for me the real value of fastlane lies in the ecosystem surrounding it.
 By offering a way to integrate additional actions, fastlane has rather become a framework that allows developers to implement really complex pipelines beyond the scope of the default tools.

-The only downside is that now the project has (another) dependency with a third-party tool, which is something I do not like.
+The only downside is that now iOS projects have (another) dependency with a third-party tool, which is something I do not like.
 I'll keep a copy of my good old Makefile, just in case.